DFE-Digital/check-your-eligibility/README.md

 There is a Azure Storage Queue part of the whole flow, which triggers a logic app.
 You can either ignore that part of the application, mock it, or connect to the dev queue.
 Credentials in keyvault.

 ## JWT authenticate your request
 Each request needs to be authenticated with a JWT token.
-YOu get this token by calling `/api/Login` with the following object:
+You get this token by calling `/api/Login` with the following object:
 `
 {
     "username": "",